slsa-framework/slsa/README.md

     many cases, or develop multiple, independent in-house rebuilders, which is likely prohibitively expensive.

-For these reasons, we do not _require_ reproducible builds as part of SLSA.
-Instead, it is best to think of verified reproducible builds as one option for implementing some of the SLSA requirements.
+For these reasons, we do not strictly require reproducible builds as part of SLSA.
+Instead, we only _recommend_ reproducibility at SLSA 3 and allow verified reproducible builds as one option for meeting the build requirements.

 For more on reproducibility, see
 [Hermetic, Reproducible, or Verifiable?](https://sre.google/static/pdf/building_secure_and_reliable_systems.pdf#page=357)